pvelazco/Platyrrhinus_GM/README.md

 - Platyrrhinus dorsalis: dorsal (1) and ventral (2) views of the skull.
 - Platyrrhinus umbratus: dorsal (3) and ventral (4) views of the skull.

-For each data set we provide two file:
+For each data set we provide two files:
 1) Script for all the analyses.
 2) RData file containing the tps (landmark coordinates from all specimens) and classifiers (sex and population) files.